What is Social Anxiety Disorder?

 Social anxiety disorder is the third most common mental disorder, affecting upwards 5-12% of the general population at some point in life.
 Approximately 5% of children and adolescents suffer from social anxiety disorder.
 In general, females tend to be more affected by social anxiety than males, and this gender difference is usually more pronounced in adolescents and young adults.
 Although the majority of social anxiety disorders cases start in adolescence, these difficulties can start as early as preschool.

-- See that that their social anxiety greatly interferes with their life
+- Awareness that one's social anxiety greatly interferes with his/her life

-- Have accompanied feeling like stomach distress, shaking, or concentration challenges
+- Accompanied feeling like stomach distress, shaking, or concentration challenges

 - Fear that they will embarrass or humiliate themselves by acting in a way that could cause them to be judged